jasonsum/2022-msia423-Summer-Jason-project/README.md

  - To create or write to any database, capture the database string as environment variable SQLALCHEMY_DATABASE_URI.
  - If you intend to save the CDC PLACES raw data in S3, set your AWS credentails as environment variables AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY.
  - The S3_BUCKET variable in the Makefile should be set to your selected S3 (or local) destination where raw data is located.
- - To obtain the raw CDC PLACES raw data, a token, username, and password for (free) Socrata API must be obtained [here](https://chronicdata.cdc.gov/profile/edit/developer_settings) and set as environment variables SOCRATA_TOKEN, SOCRATA_USERNAME, SOCRATA_PASSWORD.
+ - To obtain the raw CDC PLACES raw data, a token, username, and password for (free) Socrata API must be obtained [here](https://chronicdata.cdc.gov/signup) and set as environment variables API_TOKEN, API_USERNAME, API_PASSWORD.
+Upon registration, generate an app token from the developer settings page.

 To run just the model pipeline, from data cleaning through to model evaluation, run the below command.
 Please note that the raw CDC PLACES data should be saved prior and the S3_BUCKET variable in the Makefile set to the corresponding location.
 Using this command also assumes your AWS credentials have been saved as environment variables if you have the raw data in S3.
 ```bash